mathieuMSdos/SolaCopyCat/README.md

 ## The project
-Make a copy of the home page of the solana.com website with React and Sass for css.
+Make a copy of the home page of the solana.com website with React and SCSS.

 ## Links
 Live Site URL: https://solanacopy.vercel.app/